 Until I do though, there’s always good old salmon.
 I go back and forth with salmon.
 Sometimes I love it and eat it all the time, then I get bored with it and we separate for a while.
 I’m back to loving salmon currently.

-So if you’re looking for a fresh lunch option this salad with pesto, salmon, avocados, and a few other special ingredients is perfect.
+So if you’re looking for a fresh lunch option this salmon avocado salad recipe is waiting for you!

 Gluten free and dairy free too!

-A salad full of flavors!
+A salmon avocado salad full of flavors!
 Perfect as a full course dinner meal.
 High in protein and healthy too.

 - salmon steak